Military history of Canada: War against the Islamic State

 A RCAF CF-18 Hornet breaks away from a USAF KC-135 Stratotanker, while on mission in support of Operation Impact.

 In September 2014, Canada joined a global coalition against the Islamic State.
 From November 2014 to February 2016, Canadian CF-18s conducted 251 airstrikes in Iraq and five in Syria.
 In February 2016, the CAF reoriented its mission from combat operations to training, reducing the size of its mission.
 The mission deployments are based at a logistics hub in Kuwait and include training missions in Iraq, Jordan, and Lebanon.

 Canadian special forces were deployed to support the training mission.
-The conflict saw incresed use of special forces in favour of conventional forces to address asymmetric threats in grey-zone operations.
+The conflict saw increased use of special forces in favour of conventional forces to address asymmetric threats in grey-zone operations.
 In 2021, they participated in two Iraqi Armed Forces operations in non-combat roles.
 Another Canadian special forces operator was involved in Talon Anvil, a 20-person USAF special operations group criticized for bypassing rules intended to safeguard civilians, resulting in hundreds of non-combatant deaths.